boosterl/worldbeyondlinux/content/posts/gpio-on-the-mango-pi/index.md

   - gpio
   - ubuntu
 draft: false
+description: One of the last aspects I wanted to explore and get working on my MangoPi MQ-Pro, is GPIO.
+For this experiment, like my previous endeavor trying out Bluetooth on my MangoPi MQ-Pro, I used the Ubuntu 22.10 RISC-V image for the SiPeed LicheeRV Dock image.
 ---
-One of the last aspects I wanted to explore and get working on my MangoPi MQ-Pro.
+One of the last aspects I wanted to explore and get working on my MangoPi MQ-Pro, is GPIO.
 For this experiment, like my previous endeavor [trying out Bluetooth on my MangoPi MQ-Pro](https://worldbeyondlinux.be/posts/bluetooth-on-the-mango-pi/), I used the [Ubuntu 22.10 RISC-V image for the SiPeed LicheeRV Dock](https://ubuntu.com/download/risc-v) image.